This site too slow? Try a mirror -- Subscribe to the Guide -- Find artist:

 Comments:

+This is so brilliant it pains me.
 She's angry, but her songs still have beauty.
 There's hate on this disc, and yet there's a sense of redemption, too, and she's angry at the right things.
 Also an unusual sense of maturity.
 One of those discs that messes with my emotions every time I hear it.

 This is what happened when I first listened to it—this was the first of her music I'd run across.
 First song: Hmm.
 Slightly operatic but tough voice singing a traditional folk song.
 Ok.
 I think I like it.
 Second song: Hmm.
 Another trad. folk song, fairly quiet.
 No, wait a minute then there's an operatic line and then crunchy, crunchy guitar at the very end.
 Third song: WHAT IS SHE DOING?
 She's trilling and the only accompaniment is clapping on a haunting, insistent song about a Native friend in trouble with the law who dies.
 Then I was lost in it.